Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 5. Copy the Amplitude project’s API key.
 6. In the Shopify admin portal, enter the API key in **Amplitude API Key** field.
 Then click **Connect**.
 7. Choose a `User_ID` for known customers.
 To support a broader range of use cases, the app lets you choose which of the following fields you want to send as the `User_ID` for known customers.
-   - **Email (default)** – Recommended when other platforms use the email and can’t hash it, and you are comfortable with the privacy implications.
+   - **Email (default)**: Recommended when other platforms use the email and can’t hash it, and you are comfortable with the privacy implications.
-   - **Hashed email** – The MD5 email hash is useful if you have other marketing platforms sending traffic where you know the email of the visitor (e.g. email marketing like Bronto or Marketo), but not their Shopify customer ID.
+   - **Hashed email**: The MD5 email hash is useful if you have other marketing platforms sending traffic where you know the email of the visitor (for example, email marketing like Bronto or Marketo), but not their Shopify customer ID.
 8. Finally, navigate to **Themes > Current Theme > Actions > Edit Code**, and check if the Amplitude code snippet is installed.
 It should be located before the theme’s closing `</head>` tag in the `theme.liquid` file.
 If not, add it.

     ```liquid